 I’d suggest you tag your post-conversion landing pages to remarket to customers who’ve already converted with you.
 Create a clever remarketing campaign to retarget your market with a low frequency and longer duration to keep your brand top of mind.

 - Have a sale in 6 months, retarget to your previous customer list.

 - Are introducing your new fall fashion, increase your member duration to retarget heavily when your new stock arrives.

 - Introduce a newly developed SaaS product, retarget to your previous conversions and offer a 10% discount for being loyal customers.

-12. Remarketing Tactics: Test, test, test
+12. Remarketing Strategy: Test, test, test

 Always A/B test your remarketing campaigns.
 Monitor your views, CTRs and conversions.

 By testing your ads, you can increase your ROI without breaking the budgeting bank.
 As you know, sometimes the smallest of changes to your ads can multiply conversions - and bring in thousands more dollars for your business.